tikano/billsplit/README.md

 To run the ocr library, you will need to follow authentication instructions found here: https://cloud.google.com/functions/docs/tutorials/ocr

-Finally, start the application with `flask run`
+Then start the backend server with `flask run`

-Go to the endpoint given in the terminal and you should be able to see the application up and running
+Open index.html in your preferred browser and you will be able to interact with the application!